Once again, concerns about the safety of copper sulfate in dog food appear to be making their way around the Internet.

-However, any mineral — even sodium — can be toxic in excessive amounts.
-The official maximum for copper is currently 250 mg.
+However, any mineral (even the sodium that makes up common table salt) can be toxic in excessive amounts.

 Because some compounds of copper have such poor bioavailability for dogs, AAFCO does not permit copper oxide to be used to meet the association’s official nutrient requirements.

 Or a chelated form of the mineral, such as copper proteinate, copper complexed with an amino acid or polysaccharide…

 with Liver-Rich Recipes